alberto56/dcycleblog/_posts/2018-10-05-https-acquia-stage.md

   - /blog/2018-10-05/
 ---

-I recently ran into a series of weird issues on my Acquia production environment which I traced back to some code I deployed which depended on my site being served security using HTTPS.
+I recently ran into a series of weird issues on my Acquia production environment which I traced back to some code I deployed which depended on my site being served securely using HTTPS.

-Acquia Staging environments don't use HTTPS by default and require you to install SSL certificates using a tedious manual process, which in my opinion is outdated, because competitors such as [Platform.sh](https://docs.platform.sh/configuration/routes/https.html) and [Pantheon](https://pantheon.io/features/managed-https) support lots of automation around HTTPS using Let's Encrypt.
+Acquia Staging environments don't use HTTPS by default and require you to install SSL certificates using a tedious manual process, which in my opinion is outdated, because competitors such as [Platform.sh](https://docs.platform.sh/configuration/routes/https.html) and [Pantheon](https://pantheon.io/features/managed-https), even [Github pages](https://blog.github.com/2018-05-01-github-pages-custom-domains-https/) support lots of automation around HTTPS using Let's Encrypt.

-Anyhow, because staging did not have HTTPS, I could not test the code, which ended up costing me an evening debugging an outage on a production environment.
+Anyhow, because staging did not have HTTPS, I could not test some code I deployed, which ended up costing me an evening debugging an outage on a production environment.
+(Any difference between environments will _eventually_ result in an outage.)

 I found a great blog post which explains how to set up Let's Encrypt on Acquia environments, [Installing (FREE) Let's Encrypt SSL Certificates on Acquia, by Chris at Redfin solutions, May 2, 2017](https://redfinsolutions.com/blog/installing-free-lets-encrypt-ssl-certificates-acquia).
 Although the process is very well documented, I made some tweaks: